dancamper/json2ecl/README.md

 }
 ```

-It parses to this structure:
+It parses to this structure (note the XPATH):

 ```none
 MULTIWORD_LAYOUT := RECORD